Primary

 Keep your hips locked in full extension—any hip flexion turns this into a much easier movement.
 Control the descent and use your hands to catch yourself at your end range.
 Progress by going deeper over time as strength improves.

-Want Reverse Nordic Curl in your program?
+See where Reverse Nordic Curl fits in your weekly plan

 Kneel on a padded surface with feet anchored behind you.